RouL/html5shiv-js-rails/README.md

 License
 -------

-Same as html5shiv itself, this gem is dual licensed undet the MIT and the GPLv2 license.
+Same as html5shiv itself, this gem is dual licensed under the MIT and the GPLv2 license.